wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/rpoplpush](https://redis.io/commands/rpoplpush)

-#### RPush
+#### Inserting one or more elements to the tail of a list
-The rPush operation is used to append one or more multiple values to a list.
+The rPush operation inserts one or more elements to the tail of a list that is stored in a specified key.

 **rPush**
 ```xml